IIIF/api/source/event/2015/ghent.md

 ### Newspaper Interest Group

 The Newspaper Interest Group will is being convened to discuss and provide support for adoption of the IIIF APIs within the vibrant digital and digitized newspaper domain.
 All around the world, newspaper content is being digitized and made available, and we see IIIF as a technical cornerstone to ensure broad adoption, access and reuse of the content.
 The meeting will set goals and deliverables to align European and North American efforts in this space.
 Time: Thursday 10th, 9:00 AM - 5:00 PM

+### Unconference

+Additional IIIF work on implementations, specifications, use cases and requirements will take place outside of the working group structure on both Thursday and Friday.

 Further events and details to be announced.